-- Describe course components that specifically address cited standard elements or domain competencies. - Justification should go beyond catalog descriptions. - Programs are encouraged to be specific to the domain, element, or competency being addressed and not provide a single broad justification that may lack the detail required to provide the necessary evidence of all aspects of the domain, competency, or element.
+- Describe course components that specifically address cited standard components. - Justification should go beyond catalog descriptions. - Programs are encouraged to be specific to the component being addressed and not provide a single broad justification that may lack the detail required to provide the necessary evidence of all aspects of the component.